 - G cells and Stem cells.

-5 True/False Questions
+5 True/False questions

-Villi → The last segment of the small intestine, about 12 feet long, and ends at the Ileocecal valve: controls the flow from the small intestine into the large intestine.
+Surface Epithelium → The last segment of the small intestine, about 12 feet long, and ends at the Ileocecal valve: controls the flow from the small intestine into the large intestine.